vuejs/vue-loader/docs/en/workflow/testing-with-mocks.md

 `vue-loader` provides a feature that allows you to inject arbitrary dependencies to a `*.vue` component, using [inject-loader](https://github.com/plasticine/inject-loader).
 The general idea is that instead of directly importing the component module, we use `inject-loader` to create a "module factory" function for that module.
 When this function gets called with an object of mocks, it returns an instance of the module with the mocks injected.

+> Note: You must disable `esModule` option in inject mode, or you will get an error.

 Suppose we have a component like this:

 ``` html